guydavis/guydavis.github.io/_posts/2021-01-30-unraid-server-setup.markdown

 As a storage array, Unraid comes with a few file shares already setup:
 * appdata: resides solely on the Cache and is used by Docker containers for databases etc.
-* domains: also on the fsat Cache, holds the disks of virtual machines
+* domains: also on the fast Cache, holds the disks of virtual machines
 * isos: good spot for holding ISO images
 * system: used by Unraid itself, though most of Unraid runs in RAM for speed.